shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 {% endif %}
 ```
 {% endraw %}
-\* *everything in the square brackets between lines 4 and 10 must be one line.
-Lines here are broken for readability*

 Lines 1 through 11 compile a list of images in ``/assets/images/headers/`` and assigns that list to a ``header_images`` array variable.

 Line 14 loads the [jQuery](http://jquery.com/) library that allows setting the ``src`` attribute of the ``.page__hero-image`` class in the case of ``image:`` or the ``style`` attribute of the ``.page__hero--overlay`` class in the case of ``overlay_image:``.

+Line 20 makes sure the JavaScript is executed only if randomization is required.
+The contents of the square brackets between lines 23 and 27 **must** be one line.
+Lines here are broken for readability

-Every other layout is initially dependent on the default layout so header ``image`` or ``image-overlay`` can be randomized in all layouts.
-Simply set ``image: random`` or ``image-overlay: random`` in the front matter and you are set.
+Every other layout is initially dependent on the default layout so header ``image`` or ``overlay_image`` can be randomized in all layouts.
+Simply set ``image: random`` or ``overlay_image: random`` in the front matter and you are set.